 Fortunately for hiring managers, remote jobs are in high demand by workers all over the world.
 Here are a few places where you can find prospective employees looking for a role like yours.

-AngelList is a startup community that allows its users to invest in companies, research the fastest-growing companies, and find a startup job.
-AngelList also has a section dedicated to remote jobs.
+AngelList is a startup community that allows its users to invest in companies, research the fastest-growing companies, and find a startup job (sort of like startup social media).
+AngelList also has a section dedicated to remote job postings, and it’s a favorite for recruiters looking for the top remote talent.
 The company shares data about what remote roles are trending, where do remote teams hire, and what skills are in demand.

 Remote.co is a job board for companies and candidates.
 The company also has a blog that aims to ‘provide expert insight, best practices, and valuable support for organizations exploring or already embracing a remote team as a significant portion of their workforce.’